 Easter Holidays Days Out and What’s On Events in Devon Dorset and Somerset

-As the tourism season kicks off in the West Country there are no shortage of events and activities for all the family.
-So if you are looking for something to do with your children or grandchildren then take a look here.
+As the tourism season kicks off in the West Country there are no shortage of ideas for Easter holidays days out.

 I’ve included a mixture of activities and events for different budgets but with a focus on getting outdoors where possible.
 There’s lots of lovely gardens and tea rooms included so perfect even if you don’t have little ones in tow.